 As the contest approaches its 78th anniversary there this weekend, the spirit remains strong, even if the body is increasingly showing signs of age.

-Kapitol Promotions have an admirable desire (and, as shown at Cheltenham, a remarkable commitment) to maintain it at Kensington Grove, yet the financial challenges in doing so, as well as for the bands and audience that make the annual journey to enjoy it, continue to increase year on year.
+Kapitol Promotions has shown an admirable desire (and, as at Cheltenham, a remarkable commitment) to maintain it at Kensington Gore, yet the financial challenges in doing so, as well as for the bands and audience that make the annual journey to enjoy it, continue to increase year on year.

 Would there really be a huge outcry if the event moved to a new home, bringing with it new commercial as well as musical opportunities?